xfyre/tapestry5-xtensions/README.md

 ### AjaxUpload

-AJAX upload component provides basic integration with Blueimp jQuery-File-Upload.
+AJAX upload component providing basic integration with Blueimp jQuery-File-Upload.
 Please note that you need to persist `uploadedFile` parameter elsewhere so it's not lost during form submission.
+Currently only single-file AJAX upload is supported - feel free to fork and modify as needed.

 Basic usage: